Article by Preeta Dutta. Founder & CEO, MiradorLife

 3. Display what makes you happy

-People often come into our studio (MiradorLife) and love the pieces but think they won’t fit into their house style or décor.
-I say if you love it buy it, it will fit your space much more than some pintrest ideas, which have been handed down by decorators.
+People often come into our studio (MiradorLife) and love the pieces but think it wont fit into their house style or décor.
+I say if you love it buy it, it will fit your space much more than some pintrest ideas, which have been handed down by decorators like me